 Since each array element is added to the queue exactly once and removed from the queue at most once, the algorithm works in O(n) time.

 Range queries

-In this chapter, we discuss data structures that allow us to efficiently answer range queries.
-In a range query, we are given two indices to an array, and our task is to calculate some value based on the elements between the given indices.
+In this chapter, we discuss data structures that allow us to efficiently process range queries.
+In a range query, our task is to calculate a value based on a subarray of an array.
 Typical range queries are: